Pronouns

 Example #1: Who is working in the writing lab?

-Example #2: What kinds of pronouns are used most often? - Relative (who, what, which)
+Example #2: What kinds of pronouns are used most often? - Relative (what, which, whichever, who, whom, whose, whoever, whomever)

 Explanation: Used only in reference to nouns or other pronouns but never in a question.